-The DCYA reserve the right to add to both the allowable and disallowable lists below.
+The DCEDIY reserve the right to add to both the allowable and disallowable lists below.
+For further information on optional extras service providers should contact the CCCs.

 Allowable optional extras:

 (Many of these will be provided by services free of charge)